Karen Jenkins

 Senior Associate

-Fundraising Area of Expertise: Karen’s core expertise is in Board Training, Management and Governance.
-She also has a wealth of experience in Capital Campaigns, Major Gifts, Planned Giving, Donor Engagement and Relationships, Marketing, Donor Tracking, Capacity Building, Project Management, Strategic Planning, Monitoring & Evaluation, and Data Analytics.
+Fundraising Area of Expertise: Karen’s predominant expertise is in Board Training, Management and Governance.
+She also has a wealth of experience in Fundraising Campaigns and Strategic Planning, Major and Principal Gifts, Planned and Legacy Gifts, Donor and Constituent Engagement, Project Management, and Data Analytics.

-Sector Experience: Higher Education, Non-Profit Sector, Volunteerism and Community Engagement—International and domestic.
+Sector Experience: Higher Education, Community Based Membership and Advocacy and International Development.

 Karen’s fundraising must have: A commitment to our shared humanity and teamwork that effectively crosses domestic and international boundaries for solutions to our increasingly common problems.